August 31st

 Meaning of the subhAShita:

-Meat-eaters, alcohol-consumers, the foolish and uneducated - the earth is weighed down and engulfed with these animals in the forms of humans.
+Meat-eaters, alcohol consumers, the foolish and uneducated—the earth is weighed down and engulfed with these animals in the form of humans.

 Commentary:

-People that weigh down the earth are those that entertain fallacies.
+People who weigh down the earth are those who entertain fallacies.
 Those who do not support the sustenance of dharma are dead weight on earth!
-They are animals in a human semblance, says the poet.
+They are just animals in a human semblance, says the poet.

 Humans were designed to be vegetarian.
 Hence, meat-eaters are considered to be weighing the earth down!
 Not just figuratively, but literally as well.
-By killing animals for food, man is not just spoiling his God-given blueprint but also creating an imbalance in the natural ecosystem!
-Hence, he is being a burden for the well-being of the planet.
+By killing animals for food, man is not just spoiling his God-given blueprint but also creating an imbalance in the natural ecosystem.
+Hence, he is a burden to the well-being of the planet.

-Those that consume alcohol do not have much presence of mind nor can perform any deeds of essence under its influence.
+Those who consume alcohol do not have much presence of mind nor can they perform any deeds of essence under its influence.
 Their tendencies are closer to beasts than human beings as their intellect gets fogged up and negated.

-The foolish and the uneducated can't do much for the welfare of the planet either.
+The foolish and the uneducated cannot do much for the benefit of the planet either.
 Hence, they are equated to animals as well.

 pada vigrahaH: